RazVardanyan/sql-parser/README.md

 ## Description

-SQL Parser is a Java 17 Spring Boot project designed to parse SQL queries into Java Query objects.
+SQL Parser is a Java 17 project designed to parse SQL SELECT queries into Java Query objects.
 This project includes a sample SQL query in the `Main.java` class to demonstrate the functionality of the parser.

 ## Features